isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

-Amazons energy page is [AWS & Sustainability](https://aws.amazon.com/about-aws/sustainability/) and they claim more than 50% power from renewables, and commit ot a 100% renewable goal for their global infrastructure.
+Amazons energy page is [AWS & Sustainability](https://aws.amazon.com/about-aws/sustainability/) and they claim more than 50% power from renewables, and commit to a 100% renewable goal for their global infrastructure.

 Like all the other cloud providers, they also highlight the way lower PUE and much higher utilitzation of their servers compared